homebridge/ciao/README.md

 [![Coverage Status](https://coveralls.io/repos/github/homebridge/ciao/badge.svg?branch=master)](https://coveralls.io/github/homebridge/ciao?branch=master)

-`ciao` is a [RFC 6763](https://tools.ietf.org/html/rfc6763) compliant `dns-sd` library, advertising on multicast dns ([RFC 6762](https://tools.ietf.org/html/rfc6762#section-8)) implemented in plain Typescript/JavaScript.
+`ciao` is a [RFC 6763](https://tools.ietf.org/html/rfc6763) compliant `dns-sd` library, advertising on multicast dns ([RFC 6762](https://tools.ietf.org/html/rfc6762)) implemented in plain Typescript/JavaScript.

-It is going to be used in [HAP-NodeJS](https://github.com/homebridge/HAP-NodeJS) and is the successor of the [bonjour-hap](https://github.com/homebridge/bonjour) library, aiming to be more robust, more maintainable and RFC compliant.
+It is used in [HAP-NodeJS](https://github.com/homebridge/HAP-NodeJS) and is the successor of the [bonjour-hap](https://github.com/homebridge/bonjour) library, aiming to be more robust, more maintainable and RFC compliant.

 `ciao` features a multicast dns responder to publish service on the local network.
-It will gain browser functionality in the future to also discover existing services on the local network.
+It will gain browser functionality in the future to also discover existing services on the local network (There is currently no schedule when discover functionality will arrive.

-The library is currently still under heavy development.
+A possible querier implementation is limited as explained in [RFC 6762 15.1.](https://tools.ietf.org/html/rfc6762#section-15.1) as it can't recieve unicast responses).

 ## Installation